 - a.
 The Candidacy Examination must be passed within 18 months of the Qualifications Examination. - b.
-The Candidacy Examination is administered by the Dissertation Committee (see Section 8.6.2). - c.
+The Candidacy Examination is administered by the Dissertation Committee (see\Section8.6.2). - c.
 The focus of the Candidacy Examination is on the student's proposed dissertation research, but other material may be included as desired by the student's committee. - d.
 The Candidacy Examination will consist of two parts: - Written: dissertation proposal, submitted to the student's committee at least one month prior to oral proposal defense, and approved by the committee prior to the oral proposal defense - ii.
-Oral: Oral defense of proposal (non-public) before the committee with the inclusion of additional pertinent material at the discretion of committee - e.
+Oral: Oral defense of proposal (non-public) before the committee with the inclusion of additional pertinent material at the discretion of committee.
+All dissertation committee members should be present for the oral phase of the candidacy exmination.
+In emergencies, one member may participate in the defense by video remote connection, such as Bluejeans or Zoom.
+That member cannot be the committee chair or the student's advisor.
+If one or more committee members are absent (i.e., not present or not remotely participating) from the examination, it cannot proceed and must be rescheduled.
+During times of global health emergebcies that result in closure of University facilities, (such as the SARS-CoV-2 pandemic), the examination will be conducted entirely using a video remote connection, such as Bluejeans or Zoom.c e.
 Students must pass both parts of the Candidacy Examination in order to advance to the final phase of the PhD program.
 Those who fail the Candidacy Examination may re-take it once, at the discretion of the committee.